jameslmartin/jameslmart.in/source/content/pages/about.md

 #### Background
 I've spent time in an emerging technology research and development group at IBM and as a backend engineer in the Connected Fitness division of Under Armour.
 At IBM, I had the opportunity to work with some wonderful, smart people to automate training and deploying machine learning models.
 At Under Armour, I worked on almost all parts of two mobile app ecosystems, MapMyFitness and MyFitnessPal.
 I also spent some time product testing and providing feedback for the [HOVR](https://www.runnersworld.com/uk/gear/shoes/a25917965/under-armour-hovr-infinite-review/) line of connected running footwear.

+Most recently I've joined [Nuvalence](https://nuvalence.io/) as a consultant.
+I'm currently leading a team providing monitoring tooling for a new serverless enterprise platform of a Big Three automobile manufacturer.

 #### Research
 My research in graduate school, _BS/MS in Computer Science, UNC Chapel Hill 2016_, centered around data science, application development, and accessibility.
 The output of my graduate thesis was [`nbreader`](https://jameslmartin.github.io/jupyter-a11y/), an accessibility add-on for Project Jupyter.